executebig/www/content/conduct.md

 Explicit enforcement of the Code of Conduct applies to all virtual and in-person programs run by Execute Big, and should be applied indifferently to everyone, including all staff, contractors, volunteers, and students involved.
 It will also apply to any online communities, forums, and other mediums of communication operated by Execute Big.

-Please also that depending on our venue or partner requirements, you may be required to follow an additional set of rules to participate in our programs (e.g. the Student Code of Conduct of our host school).
+Please also note that depending on our venue or partner requirements, you may be required to follow an additional set of rules to participate in our programs (e.g. the Student Conduct of our host school, or the [Major League Hacking Code of Conduct](https://static.mlh.io/docs/mlh-code-of-conduct.pdf) for member events).
 These will be distributed to you prior to the event.

 ## Unwelcome Behavior